Angel City Derby

 Angel City Derby is a women's flat track roller derby league based in Los Angeles, California.
 Founded in 2006 by a collective of skaters, the league is composed of nearly 200 members divided into four teams who skate on a flat track and compete against teams from the state of California and internationally.
-The league is skater-owned and operated, "by the skater, for the skater," a volunteer-fueled effort by the women and men in the organization.
-Angel City is a member of the Women's Flat Track Derby Association (WFTDA).
-In recent years Angel City's all-star team, the Hollywood Scarlets, has been considered one of the top teams in the WFTDA.
+The league is skater-owned and operated, "by the skater, for the skater," a volunteer-fueled effort by members and alumni of the organization.

+Angel City is a member of the Women's Flat Track Derby Association (WFTDA), the global governing body for Flat Track Roller Derby.
+Since 2013, Angel City's top-tier team, the Hollywood Scarlets, has been one of the top teams in the world as ranked by WFTDA.
+As of 2023, Angel City's program includes two other teams ranked in the Western US Region, the Rocket Queens and Shore Shots.

 Teams

 The league currently consists of four adult teams (age 18+): the Hollywood Scarlets (WFTDA internationally competitive charter team), the Rocket Queens (internationally competitive B team), the Shore Shots (western region travel team) and the Road Ragers (local travel team), who compete against teams from other roller derby leagues.
 Members training to be placed on any of the four teams participate with the Rising Stars and Fresh Meat programs, or may join the league's popular fitness program, Angel City Fit Club.

 In 2015, Angel City introduced Angel City Junior Derby (ACJD), a junior roller derby program for girls ages 7–17.
-ACJD features two teams, the A-Listers and Blockbusters.
+ACJD featured two teams, the A-Listers and Blockbusters.
+The juniors program was not revived after the league returned to play in 2022, after a 2 year hiatus due to the COVID-19 pandemic.

 Angel City Derby is also home to a number of certified skating officials and non-skating officials (NSOs).
 The crew is called Parks & REFreation.